The Strategically Small Church, Revised and Expanded Edition

 About

-Small churches are the norm in America: 90 percent of churches see fewer than 200 people in regular weekly attendance.
-In this revised and expanded edition, Brandon O'Brien helps readers understand that a smaller church is sometimes more strategic than a larger one.
+Small churches are the norm in America: 90 percent of churches see fewer than 200 weekly attendees.
+In this revised and expanded edition, Brandon O'Brien reveals how small churches aren't just surviving--they're thriving by leveraging their unique strengths.

-This new edition contains 20 percent new material and incorporates insights from the author's refined thinking on local church ministry after almost two decades in service to pastors worldwide.
-It will be invaluable for students and will help small-church pastors and leaders play to their strengths.
-Discussion questions for pastors are included.
+This new edition includes 20 percent new material and incorporates insights from O'Brien's thinking on local church ministry after nearly two decades serving pastors worldwide.
+It is perfect for church leaders, students, and ministry teams seeking to maximize their impact regardless of size and includes discussion questions for pastors.

 Defining the Strategically Small Church